 Book Reviews: Women, Patriarchy, and the Church

 I’ve read a lot of books in the last couple of years.
-These helped me to understand more about how women are treated by the church.
-I believe that each of these would be valuable to you, for varying reasons.
+These books helped me to understand more about how women are treated by the church.
 I’ve included the Amazon blurb for each, as well as a link to the Amazon listing for the book.

 Reviews